The NHMA Calendar of Events keeps our membership informed on upcoming workshops, webinars, and events of interest all in one convenient location.

 Non-members are welcome to submit ads by email for a nominal fee.
 Questions?
 Call 603.224.7447, ext.
 3302.

-To look up contact information and hours of operation for municipalities, use the alphabetical guide below to locate the municipality and then click on its name for the details.
+To look up website links, contact information and hours of operation for municipalities, use the alphabetical guide below to locate the municipality and then click on its name for the details.

 The Products and Services Directory is a compilation of business that advertised in the current edition of NHMA's New Hampshire Municipal Officials Directory publication.
 The resources on this page are intended to provide NHMA members with a comprehensive, one-stop listing of municipal services.
 Please note that inclusion in this list does not in any way serve as an endorsement by NHMA.